Bhuvan-S-prasad/-Alzheimer-Diagnosis/README.md

-# Alzheimer's Disease Prediction Project
+# Alzheimer's Disease Prediction using Machine Learning and MLops

 ## Table of Contents